Genji: Days of the Blade: Plot

-After escaping the Netherworld, the party finds themselves at yet another battle which the Genji is losing, suffering heavy casualties since the absence of the four Genji warriors.
+After escaping the Netherworld, the party finds themselves at another battle which the Genji is losing, suffering heavy casualties since the absence of the four Genji warriors.
 As the battle rages on, Yoritomo is shown being persuaded by the old lady to use the power of Mashogane to gain power, as she knows he is tired of seeing their forces suffer heavy losses.
 After this battle is over, the party head to the Heishi forces.

 It is here that Noritsune, the Heishi general who has been endlessly trying to seduce Shizuka since the beginning of the Heishi attack, was encountered.
 After his defeat, Yoritomo along with the rest of the Heishi forces, launch a full-scale attack on the Heishi, approaching their final base with a huge fleet of ships.
 Upon their arrival, they discover a giant Heishi battleship.
 The Genji charges directly into the Heishi fleet in order to avoid direct fire.

 After much battling and ship jumping, the crew get inside of the battleship.
 It is here that the party encounters Tomomori, the head honcho of the Heishi thus far.
 After seemingly being defeated, the rest head onward.
 Returning to the Heart of the Battleship, Tomomori has possessed the giant Mashogane crystal which powers the ship.
 After finally defeating him once and for all, the crystal begins to explode, triggering the ship itself to sink, and Benkei jumps on top of Tomomori to finish him off.
 The floor expectantly falls, with Benkei falling as well.

 The scene cuts to Yoshitsune, Shizuka, and Buson on the outer area of the ship, waiting for Benkei's return.
 Yoritomo appears, along with the old lady, who is revealed to be Kuyo, a Heishi priestess who opposed Yoshitsune and Benkei on Myogyoji Temple (during the events of the first game).
 Yoritomo is holding Benkei's Amahagane, and it is revealed that Yoritomo has given in to the old lady and the Heishi, in return for his gift of Mashogane.
 As Yoshitsune lay stunned and speechless on the floor, a few Heishi charge him, with Benkei appearing in a heartbeat, taking the blows for Yoshitsune.
 Benkei tells the rest to go.
 Reluctantly, Yoshitsune and Shizuka respect Benkei's wishes and a final shot of Benkei is shown, taking a last stand against the Heishi.

 On the escape ship, the twin sisters who arrived with Lord Buson, tell Yoshitsune it is not the time for sadness.
 They resolve that they must put an end to the war once and for all.
 The warriors then travel to Hiraizumi castle, where Hidehira requests help once more to quell the Heishi attack on the fortress.
 After defending the castle, a large Mashogane monster appears and grabs Hidehira, killing him after he refuses to cooperate.
 In revenge, Yoshitsune and the others slay the beast.